de3-robo/brick_manager/docs/brick.rst

             offset += 1

 This loop is simpler than the second function and simply generates a parallelogram of points.
 This is not enough however since the point of this function was to create a pyramid of points.
 To solve this the following set of if statements break the list up and 'peel' away the ends of each level.
-Once this is done each new list is appeneded to the end of the last to create a new list of points in the correct order.
+Once this is done each new list is appended to the end of the last to create a new list of points in the correct order.
 These statements are::

     if wall_height == 1: